We Care - Know The Rules

 Lost & Found

 Found items are to be turned into security.
-Books will be returned to the assigning teacher if the teacher's and student's names are not listed in the book.
+Books will be returned to the assigned teacher if the teacher's and student's names are not listed in the book.

 Dillard High School is a closed campus and students are not to leave during the lunch periods.
 The cafeteria serves a variety of meals that include, but are not limited to, hot and cold sandwiches, salads, soups, pizza, vegetables, etc.